elastic/integrations/README.md

-# Integrations (EXPERIMENTAL USE)
+# EXPERIMENTAL: This is only for experimental use

-Repository containing metadata and implementations for integrations.
+# Elastic Integrations